SthitPragya/Paypal-Product-Managment/README.md

 | homePage | Website of the Brand |
 | phone | Phone number of the Brand |
 | stuff | Items sold by the Brand |

+Each brand has it's unique ID and they have a list of stuff they manufacture.

 Order